Full dress uniform: U.S. Marine Corps

-All the blue uniforms have the same trousers, cover, and black shoes, with the exception of general officers who wear dark blue trousers in the same color as the coat.
-Officers, Staff Noncommissioned Officers, and Noncommissioned Officers wear blood stripes on their trousers.
-Blood stripes are 1.25" in width for NCOs and SNCOs, 1.5" for officers, and 2" for general officers.
+All the blue uniforms have the same trousers, cover, and black shoes.
+General officers wear dark blue trousers in the same color as the coat.
+Officers, staff noncommissioned officers, and non-commissioned officers wear blood stripes on their trousers.
+Blood stripes are 1+1/4 in in width for NCOs and SNCOs, 1+1/2 in for officers, and 2 in for general officers.

 A sword may be worn when the individual is in command of troops in formation—the Mameluke sword for officers, the NCO sword for NCOs and SNCOs.
 When wearing the sword and Dress Blue coat, officers wear the Sam Browne belt.
 For enlisted, the sword is worn with a white waistbelt and brass buckle when wearing the Dress Blue coat.
 The Marine Corps is the only branch of the United States military which regularly allows NCOs to carry a sword.
-For enlisted Marines, they earn the right to carry the NCO sword and wear the scarlet blood stripe on their blue trousers when they achieve the rank of Corporal.
+For enlisted marines, they earn the right to carry the NCO sword and wear the scarlet blood stripe on their blue trousers when they achieve the rank of corporal.

 Dress uniform for the Marine Corps Mounted Color Guard consists of a blue dress coat, white breeches, and polished knee-high boots.

-Members of the United States Marine Corps Band, and the United States Marine Drum and Bugle Corps are authorized different dress uniforms, known as Red-Dress (a scarlet blouse with a blue trim).
+Members of the United States Marine Corps Band, and the United States Marine Drum and Bugle Corps are authorized different dress uniforms, known as Red-Dress, which is a scarlet blouse with a blue trim.
 Before 1998, certain ceremonial Marine units, such as the Silent Drill Platoon, wore a blue/white dress uniform in which white trousers were substituted for blue while performing ceremonial functions.
 The blue/white version is now an authorized summer uniform for officers, SNCOs, and on certain functions, NCOs.
-The Marine Corps Mounted Color Guard currently wears the blue dress coat with white riding breeches and polished black knee-high riding boots although in the past they have worn blue riding breeches with the red blood stripe.
+The Marine Corps Mounted Color Guard wears the blue dress coat with white riding breeches and polished black knee-high riding boots.
+In the past, they have worn blue riding breeches with the red blood stripe.

 Another uniform, the obsolete Dress White uniform, was a white version of the standard dress coat and trousers, was authorized only for officers and SNCOs.
-It resembled the Navy's Officer/CPO dress whites.
+It resembled the Navy's officer/CPO dress whites.
 No blood stripes were authorized, and white shoes were worn.
 This uniform was superseded by the Blue/White Dress uniform in 2000.